oi-oy-div/vidyo-io/README.md

 NOTE: Knowledge of these values allows access to your vidyo io minutes, so keep them private.

-* In the directory where the vidyo-io-elements are installed create directory config and in it create file named default.json containing
+* In the directory where the vidyo-io are installed create directory config and in it create file named default.json containing
 ```js
 {
   "key":"[[Developer Key]]",